raspberrypilearning/getting-started-with-sonic-pi/worksheet.md

 ### Synths to try

-There are lots of cool sounding synths incluced with Sonic Pi 2.
-To find the names of them click on the **help** icon at the top of the screen so that the help documents window appears.
+There are lots of cool-sounding synths incluced with Sonic Pi 2.
+To find the names of them, click on the **help** icon at the top of the screen so that the help documents window appears.
 Then select **Synths** from the tabs along the left hand side of the help window.
 Click on any of the synth names to get more information on how to use it.

-##Step 5: Use Samples
+## Step 5: Use samples

 Not only can you create music in Sonic Pi 2 using single notes, you can also create music with samples.
-Samples are prerecorded sounds or tunes that you can bring into your music.
+Samples are pre-recorded sounds or tunes that you can bring into your music.
 This is a really simple way to make your music sound amazing!

-To use a sample, you need to add the code: `sample :name of sample` in the sequence of your music programme where you want it to play.
+To use a sample, you need to add the code `sample :name of sample` in the sequence of your music program where you want it to play.

 In this example, `loop_amen` is the name of the sample: